robindouglasjohnson/gruescript/docs/gruescript.md

 	thing hook brass hook
 	loc cloakroom

-	# determine when to activate the verb ‘hang’.
+	# determine when to activate the verb 'hang'.
 	# In a parser game, the player would type
 	# “hang cloak”, not “hang hook”.
-We’ll use
+We'll use
-	# ‘display’ and ‘prompt’ to make the mock prompt
+	# 'display' and 'prompt' to make the mock prompt
-	# look like that, but we’ll actually attach the
+	# look like that, but we'll actually attach the
 	# verb to the hook, not the cloak.
-	# This is a little more intuitive: you ‘hold’ the
+	# This is a little more intuitive: you 'hold' the
-	# cloak, and then look round the ‘room’ for
+	# cloak, and then look round the 'room' for
 	# something to attach it to.

-	setverb hang hook # when to activate 'hang' verb for the hook !eq $held 0 # check we’re holding *something*
+	setverb hang hook # when to activate 'hang' verb for the hook !eq $held 0 # check we're holding *something*
-	# (the contextual variable ‘held’ contains the
+	# (the contextual variable 'held' contains the
 	# item being held, or 0 if none.)
 	has $held wearable
 	# *any* wearable garment(s) can be hung on the